heofthetea/dhbw-obsidian/semester-1/programmieren/Sieb des Erathostenes/Implementation Segmented Sieve.md

 }
 ```
 - Iterator variable $j$ is assigned the corresponding `multiples` entry
-	--> if the sieving prime $p$ has been used in the loop before, this will be the first multiple of $p$ in the current segment
+	--> if the sieving prime $p$ has been used in the segment before, this will be the first multiple of $p$ in the current segment
 - Since all even indexes get ignored, we can only check every _other_ multiple of $p$
 	-   $2 \not\mid p \rightarrow 2\not\mid (2a+1)p \land 2 \mid 2a*p$, therefore $2a*p \not\in \mathbb{P}$
 - Finally, the `multiples` entry is updated to store the _next_ multiple, that doesn't lie in the current segment